Countries Implementing Their Own CBAM: UK, Canada, and What's Coming Globally

 Does having a domestic carbon price exempt a country's exports from the EU CBAM?

 No domestic carbon price automatically exempts a country's exports from EU CBAM.
 Exemptions apply only to countries listed in Annex III of Regulation (EU) 2023/956, which includes EU member states, Iceland, Liechtenstein, Norway, and Switzerland, because these countries are either part of the EU ETS or have linked their domestic carbon markets to the EU ETS.
+Norway has since gone a step further, with its Storting passing a law that makes Norway the first non-EU country to adopt the EU's CBAM directly rather than building a separate mechanism.
 All other countries, regardless of whether they operate a carbon price, face EU CBAM obligations.
 Carbon prices paid in third countries can reduce the certificate obligation under Article 9, but they do not eliminate it.

 Is the UK CBAM the same as the EU CBAM?